Skip to main content

 • Motion Recap image summarizing the event (Read more for: What is a Motion Recap image?)

-Motion Recap images will only be shown for second generation cameras that do not have Restricted Bandwidth Mode enabled.
+Motion Recap images appear only on second generation cameras without Restricted Bandwidth Mode enabled.

 Blue Bar indicating Current Highlighted Motion Event